 CGIF deems that it has adequate capital to underwrite credit guarantees for as long as its capital exceeds total capital charge; alternatively, for as long as the capital-to-capital charge ratio - capital adequacy ratio (CAR) - exceeds 1.1.
-CGIF's CAR at 31 December 2020 was at 3.88 (3.96 - 31 December 2019).
+CGIF's CAR at 31 December 2021 was at 4.28 (3.88 - 31 December 2020).
 CGIF's overall strategy remains unchanged from prior year.

-Operating Risk
+Operational Risk

-CGIF manages operating risks through quarterly risk and control self-assessments (RCSAs) by each department of the enterprise.
-Through RCSAs, CGIF's operating units are directed to identify their operating risks, and assess the significance of each of these.
-The significance of an identified operating risk is a function of two attributes - the likelihood and the impact of occurrence of the operating risk event.
-Measurable risk indicators, and corresponding control limits, are assigned to each operating risk.
+CGIF manages operational risks through quarterly risk and control self-assessments (RCSAs) by each department of the enterprise.
+Through RCSAs, CGIF's operating units are directed to identify operational risk events and assess the significance of each of these.
+The significance of an identified operational risk event is a function of two attributes - the likelihood and impact of its occurrence.
+Measurable risk indicators, and corresponding control limits, are assigned to each operational risk event.
 Results of RCSAs are reported to the CEO and to the Board's Internal Control and Risk Management Committee.